junxit/us-congress-bills-114/bill.md

     - **(iv)** in clause (iv), by striking “90 days” and inserting “60 days”;
     - **(v)** in clause (v), by striking “60 days” and inserting “30 days”; and
     - **(vi)** by adding at the end the following:
       > - **(vi)** The notice under this subparagraph shall include an address, which shall also be widely published, at which the seizing agency can receive until 5 p.m. on any business day an interested party’s claim contesting a seizure or forfeiture.
 The interested party may send such a claim to that address by courier or overnight mail.
-For the purpose of determining compliance with any deadlines in filing such a claim, an interested party completes the filing by placing the communication making the claim in the control of an independent third delivery service such as a courier company or the United States mail.
+For the purpose of determining compliance with any deadlines in filing such a claim, an interested party completes the filing by placing the communication making the claim in the control of an independent third party delivery service such as a courier company or the United States mail.
 In determining whether any legal deadline for the filing of such a claim has been met a court shall allow for the equitable tolling of the deadline in appropriate cases.
       > - **(vii)** The seizing agency shall make publicly available for each nonjudicial forfeiture, with respect to which a request for mitigation or remission is made, a statement of the agency’s disposition of that request, redacted if necessary, including the reasons for the decision.

   - **(B)** in subparagraph (C)—